-Disease factor – HCC: Vennarecci et al[60] reported the feasibility of ALPPS in chronic liver disease with their early experience in 3 HCC patients.
+Disease factor HCC: Vennarecci et al[60] reported the feasibility of ALPPS in chronic liver disease with their early experience in three HCC patients.
 Considering cirrhotic livers have diminished regenerative capacity, the safety profile may be different in this context.
-Two studies looked into the degree of hypertrophy, kinetic growth and operative outcomes among HCC patients in the international registry and from a Singaporean tertiary centre respectively[7,39] (Table 3).
-When compared to patients with normal liver, HCC patients consistently underwent less rapid (5-19 % FLR per day vs 9-35 % FLR per day) and less extensive hypertrophy (40%-47% vs 76%-138% increase in FLR).
-From 13 patients whom pathological details were available, both degree of hypertrophy (105%, 48%, 26% and 15% for grade 1, 2, 3 fibrosis and cirrhosis, P = 0.013) and kinetic growth (12, 4.7, 3.0 and 1.5 mL/d for grade 1, 2, 3 fibrosis and cirrhosis, P = 0.033) correlated directly with the degree of fibrosis[39].
+Two studies looked into the degree of hypertrophy, kinetic growth and operative outcomes among HCC patients in the international registry and from a Singaporean tertiary center, respectively[7,39] (Table 3).
+When compared to patients with normal liver, HCC patients consistently underwent less rapid (5%-19 % FLR per day vs 9%-35 % FLR per day) and less extensive hypertrophy (40%-47% vs 76%-138% increase in FLR).
+From 13 patients whose pathological details were available, both degree of hypertrophy (105%, 48%, 26% and 15% for grade 1, 2, 3 fibrosis and cirrhosis, P = 0.013) and kinetic growth (12, 4.7, 3.0 and 1.5 mL/d for grade 1, 2, 3 fibrosis and cirrhosis, P = 0.033) correlated directly with the degree of fibrosis[39].
 Albeit comparing inferiorly to normal liver, ALPPS still induce substantial hypertrophy in fibrotic liver, especially when the degree of fibrosis is limited.
-In a recent series of 35 ALPPS performed in our centre, hypertrophy rate compared favourably to patients treated with PVE (5.1 mL/d vs 0.9 mL/d, P < 0.001)[61].
+In a recent series of 35 ALPPS performed in our center, the hypertrophy rate compared favorably to patients treated with PVE (5.1 mL/d vs 0.9 mL/d, P < 0.001)[61].
 A median volume gain of 45.1% was achieved over a median interval of 6 d.

 Pooled data from 35 patients in the international registry revealed a discouraging 31% mortality for patients with chronic liver disease[39].
-However, more promising results have been produced in our centre[61].
+However, more promising results have been produced in our center[61].
 Thirty-five HCC patients started with a median FLR/ESLV ratio of 27%.
 All patients proceeded to stage II.
-Operative mortality was kept to 9%, comparable to CRLM patients in the international registry[3].
+Operative mortality was kept to 9% comparable to CRLM patients in the international registry[3].
 These results indicated that chronic liver disease is not an absolute contraindication for ALPPS.
 Patients with low grade fibrosis are better candidates for the procedure, and a longer inter-stage interval is desirable to allow sufficient liver hypertrophy[62,63].
-Vivarelli et al[64] suggested preoperative liver biopsy to determine degree of liver fibrosis after observing a PHLF in a patient with fibrotic liver undergoing ALPPS.
-From our experience ALPPS candidates could be effectively selected by reviewing the surrogate markers reflecting the degree of liver fibrosis and portal hypertension i.e. platelet count and indocyanine green (ICG) clearance.
-ICG retention test correlated with degree of portal hypertension[65,66] and mortality in major hepatectomy[67].
-The role of ICG clearance warrants further investigation to better understand its relationship with growth parameters and operative outcomes.
+Vivarelli et al[64] suggested preoperative liver biopsy to determine the degree of liver fibrosis after observing a PHLF in a patient with fibrotic liver undergoing ALPPS.
+From our experience ALPPS candidates could be effectively selected by reviewing the surrogate markers reflecting the degree of liver fibrosis and portal hypertension, i.e. platelet count and indocyanine green clearance.
+Indocyanine green retention test correlated with the degree of portal hypertension[65,66] and mortality in major hepatectomy[67].
+The role of indocyanine green clearance warrants further investigation to better understand its relationship with growth parameters and operative outcomes.

-Not uncommonly HCC is associated with portal venous invasion.
-When tumour has invaded the right portal vein, PVE is neither technically feasible nor effective.
-Even PVL has little chance of on further increasing the FLR volume as no further portal blood flow is redistributed.
-Alternatively, ALPPS could be a strategy to induced hypertrophy in HCC with portal tumour thrombus.
+Not uncommonly, HCC is associated with portal venous invasion.
+When a tumor has invaded the right portal vein, PVE is neither technically feasible nor effective.
+Even PVL has little chance of further increasing the FLR volume as no further portal blood flow is redistributed.
+Alternatively, ALPPS could be a strategy to induce hypertrophy in HCC with portal tumor thrombus.
 Successful cases have been reported indicating technical feasibility[68,69].
 An additional benefit conferred by ALPPS is the shortened inter-stage period.
-With a tumour thrombus in-situ, disease is likely to progress while awaiting conventional second stage hepatectomy.
+With a tumor thrombus in situ, disease is likely to progress while awaiting conventional second stage hepatectomy.

 Technical refinements